 What should I do once I’m notified?

 Don’t ignore the notice—that won’t make it go away.
-Get in touch with a tax attorney and secure legal representation, and be honest with your IRS auditor.
-Like most things in life, honesty is the best policy.
+Get in touch with a tax attorney and secure legal representation.
+Then make sure to stay on top of requests from your IRS auditor.

 Solid preparation and organization will get you through any audit.
 If you have any additional questions, you can always Ask a Lawyer for help.